This article was first published in September 2018.

 - of this, 8 million tonnes – 3% of global annual plastics waste – entered the ocean (through multiple outlets, including rivers);

-- an estimated 10,000s to 100,000s tonnes of plastics are in the ocean surface waters (several orders of magnitude lower than ocean plastic inputs).
-This discrepancy is known as the 'missing plastic problem' and is discussed here.
+- Plastics in the oceans’ surface waters is several orders of magnitude lower than annual ocean plastic inputs.
+This discrepancy is known as the ‘missing plastic problem’ and is discussed here.

-How much plastic does the world produce?
-In the chart below we see the evolution of annual global plastic production, measured in tonnes per year.
-This is shown from 1950 through to 2015.
+The chart shows the increase of global plastic production, measured in tonnes per year, from 1950 through to 2015.

 In 1950 the world produced only 2 million tonnes per year.
 Since then, annual production has increased nearly 200-fold, reaching 381 million tonnes in 2015.
 For context, this is roughly equivalent to the mass of two-thirds of the world population.3

-The short downturn in annual production in 2009 and 2010 was predominantly the result of the 2008 global financial crisis — this dent is seen across several metrics of resource production/consumption, including energy.
+The short downturn in annual production in 2009 and 2010 was predominantly the result of the 2008 global financial crisis — a similar dent is seen across several metrics of resource production and consumption, including energy.